 Once the resident and his or her treatment team agree that enough stability has been achieved, various types of testing will be conducted by the Bridge House Clinical Psychologist and other clinicians within appropriate specialty areas.
 This testing will be overseen by the Director of Diagnostic Services.
 A broad range of tests and assessments can be administered, and each resident’s particular circumstances will guide the development of the test battery utilized.
 These tests and assessments will be chosen to help the resident and treatment team gather information quickly and will be utilized to guide the observational components of assessment as the resident begins reengaging in day-to-day activities on the Bridge House campus and in the community.
 With the resident’s permission, the psychologist will spend many hours with the resident, family members, and prior treatment and academic providers gathering background information.
 Empirical data will be gathered through the use of written and hands-on tests with the psychologist.
 It will be essential for the psychologist to get to know the resident as a whole person and to learn about what led them to their current circumstances.
 The goals for the psychologist are to provide the resident, family, and treating professionals with a comprehensive history of the resident and an understanding of how the resident’s issues have developed; the most accurate diagnosis possible; and a clear path for treatment of the issues interfering with the resident’s ability to function as adaptively as possible.
 While accurate diagnosis is important, the primary focus will be on gaining an understanding of the resident as a human being with a unique history, personal strengths, future goals, and aspirations.

 Throughout each resident’s stay at Bridge House, a comprehensive Bridge to Health Report will be compiled.
 This document will summarize assessment results from each clinical discipline and will include the psychoeducational evaluation, psychiatric evaluation, occupational therapy assessment, dietetics evaluation, and any other formal assessments which were conducted during the resident’s stay.
 It will also contain a comprehensive psychosocial history; any diagnostic indications; a summary of milieu assessments, observations, and interventions; and a comprehensive set of recommendations for ongoing care as the resident transitions from Bridge House to another setting.
 This comprehensive document will provide the resident, family members, and treatment providers with guidance as the resident continues to progress in self reliance and self sufficiency.
+In addition, each resident will write their own Bridge to Health Plan in which they are able to summarize what they accomplished while at Bridge House, and they can outline a plan for their future.

 Each Bridge House resident is the “owner” of his or her confidential information.
 As such, no interviews, debriefings, or communications will be conducted with anyone outside of Bridge House personnel without the express written consent of the resident.
 All treatment and assessment is conducted on behalf of the resident and confidentiality will be strictly enforced.